euphonie/study-notes/Engineering Tools/Cloud/GCP/Cloud Storage/Cloud DataStore.md

 - Does not support join operations, inequality filtering on multiple properties, or filtering on data based on results of a subquery
 - Instead of table the concept is a Kind

+- Use UTF-8 characters for
+	- Namespace names
+	- Kind names
+	- Property names
+	- Key names
+- Avoid slash in kind names and custom key names
+- Avoid sensitive information in a Cloud Project ID

 **Indexes**
 - Built-in